New and forthcoming

 'An easy-going humane generosity ... mischievous self-regard ... as if Henry David Thoreau had had an encounter with Woody Allen and never been quite the same since' - Simon Schama

-Two Pulitzer Prize-winning journalists uncover the riveting true story of Marie.
+Two Pulitzer Prize-winning journalists uncover the true story of Marie.
 She said she was raped; police said she lied.
-It was an easy case to close until two detectives forced it back open.
+It was an easy case to close until two detectives cracked it back open.

 On 11 August 2008, eighteen-year-old Marie reported that a masked man had broken into her home and raped her.
 Within days, police – and even those closest to Marie – became suspicious of her story: details of the crime just didn’t seem plausible.
 Confronted with the seeming inconsistencies, Marie broke down and said her story was a fabrication – a bid for attention.
 The police convicted her of making a false report.
 She was vilified as a liar.